 Contact Us To Schedule A Consultation

 At Thomas, Conrad & Conrad Law Offices, our attorneys understand how traumatic being injured or losing someone in a drunk driving accident can be.
 We’re by your side throughout your dram shop claim to provide the legal and emotional support you and your family need.
 Call us today at 610-867-2900 or contact us online to schedule a consultation.
-Our offices are located in Bethlehem, Allentown, Stroudsburg, and Topton, Pennsylvania.
+Our offices are located in Bath, Allentown, Stroudsburg, and Topton, Pennsylvania.